The World Has Finally Stopped Using Leaded Gasoline. Algeria Used The Last Stockpile

 Developed countries phased it out first

 In the United States, the Environmental Protection Agency started an effort to phase out leaded gasoline in 1973.
-Starting in the '70s, new vehicles were designed to run on unleaded.
-In fact, the new, cleaner generation of cars couldn't run on leaded gasoline — it would destroy their catalytic converters.
+Starting in the 1970s, new vehicles were designed to run on unleaded.
+In fact, the new cleaner generation of cars couldn't run on leaded gasoline — it would destroy their catalytic converters.

 The new unleaded gasoline was more expensive, but the transition was unstoppable.